-Florence students Most past Florence students have either flown directly into Florence (Florence Peretola Airport), or into Rome (Fiumicino/FCO) and then continued to Florence by train.
-You must arrive at the housing check-in by 4:30 pm on the arrival day.
-It will take time to get from the train station or airport to the check-in, so you should arrive in the city by 3 pm.
+Most past Florence students have either flown directly into Florence (Florence Peretola Airport), or into Rome (Fiumicino/FCO) and then continued to Florence by train.
+You must arrive at the Florence housing check-in by 4:30 pm on the arrival day.